maciek365/c4-diagrams.net/README.md

 # EasyC4 for diagrams.net

+---

+Please also check the **newest version** of my plugin available at https://github.com/hycomsa/hycom-c4

+The new version contains slightly smaller elements with larger fonts - seems to be more readable.
+You also find there additional types of containers - web browser and mobile application.
+Maybe new version will be more suitable for you :-)

+---

 The **EasyC4** library is for quick, convenient and aesthetic C4 diagrams creating in *diagrams.net* application.
 The library contains following easy to use elements: